 Just because you make the payment, it doesn’t mean you’ll have access again.
 After all, you can never really trust a criminal.
 If you decide to pay, you’ll be handing money over to criminal organisations and you might be targeted again one day.

 That’s why it’s really important to protect yourself from malware.
-For information on keeping your devices secure, see how to avoid being scammed.

 Signs that your device is infected

 Most malware runs tasks in the background that take up a lot of your device’s processing power.
 So if things start slowing down, there’s a chance malware’s made its way onto your device.

 Some malware will corrupt or delete files that are needed for your device to run properly.

 Some viruses will stop parts of your computer (such as your mouse or keyboard) from running properly — or at all.